Judy Bart Kancigor

 - 1/3 cup freshly grated Parmesan cheese

-- 1Spread the grated zucchini on ink-free paper towels to drain.
+- 1Spread the grated zucchini on ink-free paper towels to drain, about 10 minutes.

 - 2Stir the flour, baking powder, sugar, and the 2 teaspoons salt together in a large bowl.